bacionejs/battito/README.md

 ## Guide

-- There are eight default instruments, or import from any Sonant-formatted data.
+- There are eight default instruments, or you can import any Sonant JSON.
 - To enter a note on the piano, first click ONLY one track and ONLY one row in the sequencer and click on the intersecting cell to select a pattern ID.
 Then you can edit that pattern on the piano.
 You can reuse a pattern ID.
 - The song constantly loops over the selected sequencer rows and columns.
 To toggle the whole song, click the upper left of the sequencer.
 - Supports 9 patterns per track, 8 tracks, and 8 phrases.
 Each phrase is the length of a pattern, which is 32, so the maximum length of a song is 8 × 32.